larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 # Set size of file handles and inode cache
 fs.file-max = 2097152

-# Disable extra reclaim on fragmentation events.
-# Setting vm.watermark_boost_factor to 0 stops the kernel from doing
-# additional aggressive reclaim when it detects fragmented memory.
-# This can reduce unnecessary swap activity and page thrashing under load,
-# which helps keep desktop workloads smoother and more responsive.
-vm.watermark_boost_factor = 0

-# Tune when kswapd starts and stops reclaiming memory.
-# vm.watermark_scale_factor controls how far apart the free-memory
-# watermarks are.
-Raising it from the default (around 10) to 125 means
-# kswapd starts reclaiming earlier and maintains a larger free-memory
-# buffer.
-That reduces chances of direct reclaim stalls and can improve
-# responsiveness when the system is under memory pressure.
-vm.watermark_scale_factor = 125

 # Use 'bbr' to achieve higher throughput when sending to high-latency destinations.
 # Also 'fq' to prevent one greedy app from causing lag (bufferbloat) for everything else.
 # `bbr` relies on pacing, and thus performs better with the `fq` qdisc.